pyTMD/pyTMD/doc/source/project/Testing.rst

 Test Data Access
 ^^^^^^^^^^^^^^^^
 The test suite requires access to some tide model data files [see `Data Access <../getting_started/Getting-Started.html#data-access>`_].
-During `continuous integration (CI) testing <./Testing.html#continuous-integration>`_, the data files are accessed from the project's s3 bucket.
 For project developers, the data files can be fetched from a permanent open research repository using the ``pyTMD.datasets.fetch_test_data`` function.
+During `continuous integration (CI) testing <./Testing.html#continuous-integration>`_, these files similarly accessed from the open data repository.

 Running the Test Suite
 ^^^^^^^^^^^^^^^^^^^^^^